-We are subject to various legal proceedings and claims, including patent infringement claims, which have arisen during the ordinary course of business.
+We are subject to various legal proceedings and claims which have arisen during the ordinary course of business.
 In the opinion of management, the outcome of such matters is not expected to have a material effect on our financial position, results of operations, and cash flows.